leoradouek/Calculator/README.md

 ### Description

-#### A calculator application that allows a user enter a math problem as a string and get an answer
+#### A calculator application that allows a user enter a math problem as a string and get an answer.

+The calculator supports addition, subtraction, multiplication, division and brackets.

 ### To Start